pypa/hatch/docs/config/build.md

     ignore-vcs = true
     ```

+!!! note
+    For `.hgignore` files only glob syntax is supported.

 ### Patterns

 You can set the `include` and `exclude` options to select exactly which files will be shipped in each build, with `exclude` taking precedence.
 Every entry represents a [Git-style glob pattern](https://git-scm.com/docs/gitignore#_pattern_format).